CIT85/files/project_p1.md

   - `alt`, `title`, `height`, `width`, `loading="lazy"` (if image is above the fold)
 - Wrap images with `<figure>` and `<figcaption>` elements.
   - Use `<figcaption>` to cite the source of the image.
+  - Use the naming standard of lower case no spaces for image filename.

 ```html
 <figure>